treyhunner/treyhunner.github.com/source/_posts/2018-12-10-why-you-should-be-using-pathlib.markdown

 categories:
 ---

-When I discovered Python's new `pathlib` module a few years ago, I initially wrote it off as being a slightly more awkward and unnecessarily object-oriented version of the `os.path` module.
+When I discovered Python's new [pathlib][] module a few years ago, I initially wrote it off as being a slightly more awkward and unnecessarily object-oriented version of the `os.path` module.
 I was wrong.
 Python's `pathlib` module is actually [wonderful][]!

 In this article I'm going to try to sell you on `pathlib`.
-I hope that this article will inspire you to use Python's `pathlib` module pretty much anytime you need to work with files in Python.
+I hope that this article will inspire you to **use Python's `pathlib` module pretty much anytime you need to work with files in Python**.

 ## os.path is clunky